SumoLogic/sumologic-documentation/docs/search/get-started-with-search/build-search/dynamic-parsing.md

 * Dynamic Parsing extracts up to 100 fields per message.
 This 100 field count includes all built-in and parsed fields.
 * Total fields shown in the field browser consist of all the fields extracted across log lines.
 * The [Field Browser](../how-to-use-search-page/Field-Browser.md "Field Browser") displays the count of the fields as well as the distribution of values of each field.
 These calculations are done for the first 200 fields that are parsed by a run-time FER.
-* Non-aggregate queries in Scheduled Views and Scheduled Searches cannot be created in auto parse mode (Dynamic Parsing).
+* Non-aggregate queries in Scheduled Views and Scheduled Searches can't be created in auto parse mode (Dynamic Parsing).